swamishiju/TAH25/Electrical/app.md

+## General Questionnaire

+1. India as a country is famously plagued with headache inducing traffic.
+As an 18 year long Banlore resident I couldn't agree more.
+The metro system in Banglore has over the years managed to some what mitigate this issue.

+2.

+3. I want to work on the PCB and embedded software aspects of the Electrical Subsystem.
+I am passionate about low-level programming and working close to hardware.

+4.

+5. I am a DC in Math Club wokring on a 3D rendering mini-project and a DC is Programming Club under the CPP dev vertical.
+I can dedicate

+6. I am familiar with Python and C. I aim to learn CPP, VHDL and Matlab this semester.
+I have been programming in Python for 4 years from personal projects and minor scipting and C for over a year mainly from learning kernel development.

 ## Question 1

 Resisto can adjust the motor speed using the switch to create a pulse width modulated (PWM) signal.
 This setup needs Resisto to quickly flip the switch to create the signal.